rsingh43/rsingh43.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Excited to start something challenging and interesting soon.
-I have worked as a AI Reserch Scientist at Fusemachines in the field of time-series analysis for sales and demand forecasting.
-Before, I worked as a Postdoctoral Research Associate at NYU Tandon School of Engineering in the field of fairness aware AI for healthcare.
+Currently, working as a Quant(AI/ML).
+Before, I have worked as a AI Research Scientist at Fusemachines in the field of time-series analysis for sales and demand forecasting and as a Postdoctoral Research Associate at NYU Tandon School of Engineering in the field of fairness aware AI for healthcare.
 I have a Ph.D. in Computer Science from Tennessee Tech University, and Master’s in Computer Science from Delft University of Technology (TU Delft), Netherlands.

 <!--Currently, I'm a Postdoctoral Research Associate at [NYU Tandon School of Engineering](https://engineering.nyu.edu/), under the supervision of [Prof. Rumi Chunara](https://rumichunara.github.io/).
 Before, I worked as a Research Assistant at Tennessee Tech University, under the supervision of [Prof. Doug Talbert](https://users.csc.tntech.edu/~dtalbert/).
 I have a Ph.D. in Computer Science from Tennessee Tech University, Master’s in Computer Science from Delft University of Technology (TU Delft), Netherlands, and a B.E. in Software Engineering from Nepal College of Information Technology.-->